bplmaps/cartinal/guides/create-stories.md

 #### Deleting a story

 There's currently no user-accessible way to delete a story.
-Contact Garrett if you need to delete a story entirely.
+Contact Garrett, Map Center Curator and author of this tool (gnelson@leventhalmap.org) if you need to delete a story entirely.